freshgiammi-lab/connect-typeorm/README.md

 -	`ttl` Session time to live (expiration) in seconds.
 Defaults to session.maxAge (if set), or one day.
 This may also be set to a function of the form `(store, sess, sessionID) => number`.

+-	`onError` Error handler for database exception.
+It is a function of the form `(store: TypeormStore, error: Error) => void`.
+If not set, any database error will cause the TypeormStore to be marked as "disconnected", and stop reading/writing to the database, therefore not loading sessions and causing all requests to be considered unauthenticated.

 ## License

 MIT